 A man with unwavering faith in a legend about lost treasure hires Josh to lead his family on an expedition into the desert to locate the cache of Spanish gold.
 His method of getting Josh may be fatal to Josh and the family.

 When a young runaway is framed for killing a Pinkerton agent, Randall turns detective to uncover the real killer.
 He learns there has been a series of murders on the railroad and there is a $200 reward for anyone killing an agent.

 Josh is requested to meet a famous singer at the opera house in Denver who has a job for him.
 He uncovers an unconventional kidnapping plot when he signs on to rescue the ransomed sister of the famous singer at Sugar Creek.

 Josh comes to the aid of his old friend Jesse, who is being strong-armed into selling the Outrider Hotel and Saloon owned by his beautiful girlfriend who wants no violence by self-proclaimed mayor and town bully Peter Kovack.

 A decidedly different and dangerous assignment awaits Josh when he agrees to go into the Apache camp and compete in their contests to win the hand of a white woman the Indians kidnapped as a child and have raised as their own.

-A violent religious cult cast lots and it falls upon a young woman to act as its angel of vengeance.
-Her mission is to murder Josh Randall in retaliation for his killing their cult leader's son in a shootout.
+A blindly obedient religious cult cast lots and it falls upon a young woman to act as its angel of vengeance.
+Her mission is to murder Josh Randall in retaliation for his killing their cult leader's drunk son in a shootout.